mcshaz/esm-date-input-polyfill/README.md

 #### function returns
 Returns a `promise` which is resolved:
-- If the browser supports date inputs, the promise will resolve immediately (the `then` callback `success function` argument will have a value of `false`).
+- If the browser supports date inputs, the promise will resolve immediately (the `then` callback `success function` argument will have a value of `null`).
-- If the browser _does not_ natively support date inputs _or_ the `forcePolyfill` option [see below] is `true`, the promise will return after the DOM content has been loaded and all date-input elements in the document (at that point in time) have been polyfilled.The `then` callback `success function` argument will have a value of `true`.
+- If the browser _does not_ natively support date inputs _or_ the `forcePolyfill` option [see below] is `true`, the promise will return after the DOM content has been loaded and all date-input elements in the document (at that point in time) have been polyfilled.The `then` callback `success function` argument will contain an `array` of polyfilled `input` [instances](https://github.com/mcshaz/esm-date-input-polyfill/blob/master/dist/types/input.d.ts).

 ### Options may be provided to the polyfillIfRequired function: